plumvillage/newsletter/src/2024/en/articles/br-duc-niem--plum-village-and-the-art-of-saving-the-planet.md

 <div class="removeIndentInFollowingElem" style="margin-top: 3.1em;"></div>

-I have attended two zoom sessions with a group of them while they were at COP.
+I have attended two Zoom sessions with a group of them while they were at COP.
 Some of them met every day to sit and breathe together.
 They have shared that the Sangha they had at COP and knowing that they are part of a larger global Sangha have made all the difference.
 Hearing this gives me a lot of hope and trust.

 ## Touching peace and acceptance